sidgurun/Lya_zelda/docs/Tutorial_MCMC.rst

           >>> sampler = Lya.MCMC_Analysis_sampler_5( w_Arr , f_Arr , s_Arr , FWHM_t , N_walkers , N_burn , N_steps , Geometry , LyaRT_Grid , z_in=z_in , log_V_in=log_V_in , log_N_in=log_N_in , log_t_in=log_t_in , log_E_in=log_E_in , W_in=W_in )

-`sampler` is an object of the python pakage `emcee`.
+`sampler` is an object of the python package `emcee`.
 Note that there is a way of forcing the redshift to be inside `z_in`.
 We decided to this with only this property in case you know the redshift of the source before hand. you can do this by passing `FORCE_z=True` to `Lya.MCMC_Analysis_sampler_5`.

-Now let's get the actual value of the predicted properties and their 1-sigma undertanty.
-For this, in this tutorial we chose as our prediction the percentile 50th o the probability distribution function of the varibles.
+Now let's get the actual value of the predicted properties and their 1-sigma uncertainty.
+For this, in this tutorial we chose as our prediction the percentile 50th o the probability distribution function of the variables.
 For the +-1-sigma uncertainty we choose the percentiles 16th and 84th.

 .. code:: python